-The modulus is 1212, so adding or subtracting 1212 does not change the landing place in the cycle.
+The modulus is 1212, so adding or subtracting 1212 does not change the landing place.

-Congruence is the formal way to say that two integers behave the same modulo nn.
+3. Compare by difference (congruence).
+Congruence is the formal way to say two integers behave the same modulo nn:

 ab(modn)a \equiv b \pmod n

-means that aa and bb leave the same remainder when divided by nn.
-An equivalent test is
+This means aa and bb leave the same remainder when divided by nn.
+An equivalent test is n(ab)n \mid (a-b) ("nn divides aba-b").
+So

 295(mod12)29 \equiv 5 \pmod{12}